-Weight training and strength training both revolve around building up muscle to improve your performance.
+Weight and strength training revolves around building muscle to improve your performance.
 That’s the bottom line.
-How you go about doing it, however, is a very different story, and that’s where things like drop sets come in.
+However, how you go about doing it is a very different story, and that’s where things like drop sets come in.

 So many of us get caught up in doing the same workouts on the same days every week with no changes, and it gets a little dull.
-Instead of sticking to your standard 5x5 sets, or even 4x12, there are some cool ways to change the game.
+So instead of sticking to your standard 5×5 sets, or even 4×12, there are some cool ways to change the game.
 In this case, they’re drops sets.

-It’s possibly the best way to have a significant impact on your muscles and on your training mentality.
-They are a little tiring and they will push you to your limits, but the benefits are well worth the extra work.
-But what are they and how are they so different?
+It’s possibly the best way to have a significant impact on your muscles and your training mentality.
+Of course, they are a little tiring and will push you to your limits, but the benefits are well worth the extra work.
+But what are they, and how are they so different?

-Pushing past your limits is by no means an easy feat, but these set styles are a great way to do it.
+Pushing past your limits is no easy feat, but these set styles are a great way to do it.
 As you change up the weights that you’re using, you’re adding in a new kind of stress that your muscles aren’t adjusted to.
-It’s a great way to push through a plateau.
-Plus, it gives you a huge boost as you overload your muscles as much as you possibly can do.
-You’re tearing muscle fibres in ways that you aren’t used to, and as you recover and repair, you’ll build up more muscle than you usually do.
+So it’s a great way to push through a plateau.
+Plus, it gives you a huge boost as you overload your muscles as much as possible.
+You’re tearing muscle fibres in ways you aren’t used to, and as you recover and repair, you’ll build more muscle than you usually do.
 This is why it’s so ideal as a mass builder.
-Your muscle volume will definitely increase if you master them.
+Your muscle volume will increase if you master them.

 Knowing what they are and how they work is, of course, essential information.
 But you also need to make sure that you stop and think about why you need them.
 Your training might be going amazingly, or it could be at a standstill.
-No matter where you are, adding variation into your workouts is one of the best decisions that you could make.
-Adding set styles especially, like drop sets, is one of the best ways you can push your body to new heights and see benefits you didn’t know existed.
+No matter where you are, adding variation to your workouts is one of the best decisions you can make.
+Adding set styles, like drop sets, is one of the best ways to push your body to new heights and see benefits you didn’t know existed.

-Getting into a routine is so, so easy- and so hard to get out of in the long run.
-These can save your mentality as well as your progression, so change things up!
+Getting into a routine is so easy- and hard to get out of in the long run.
+However, these can save your mentality as well as your progression, so change things up!

 For more information about drop sets, check out our video on youtube here: